Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Upon coming out of his Berserk state Torey teaches Max truth about some the history of the Xybrids.

-Torrey reveals that Max did not kill/eat her she traded places with him so the he could be free from the Cyber.Beast
+Torrey reveals that Max did not kill/eat her she traded places with him so the he could be free from the Cyber.Beast.
+Yaharia took half of the Cyber.Beast by turning off her limiter so that she could absorb it.

-However Spike did not lie Yaharia CSD stoped recording after she died so she does know role therefore spike wouldn't know either
+However Spike did not lie Yaharia CSD stoped recording after she sacrificed her self to tame the Cyber.Beast so she does know role therefore spike wouldn't know either

 Max fights and Defeats Bursun by using his white hole abilty or by using the Cyber.Beast of every one else but unlike Bursun he does not forcefully take their power